bsdpot/potluck/prometheus/README.md

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

 The SFTPUSER and SFTPPASS parameters are for the user on the ```vault``` leader in the VAULTSERVER parameter.
 You need to copy in the id_rsa from there to the host of this image.

+The SMTPHOSTPORT parameter is for ```alertmanager``` and must be entered in as ```smtphostname:port```.

+The SMTPFROM parameter is the ```alertmanager``` FROM email address.

+The SMTPUSER and SMTPPASS parameters are for SMTP authentication.

+The ALERTADDRESS parameter is the email address to send notifications to.

 # Usage